 What Is Asset Management?

 Asset management in the financial industry is related to investment management.
+Digital asset management is a solution for storing and organizing media files.
 Asset management in an industrial environment is the process of maximizing the value of assets most economically during the life cycle of a company.
 In asset management, “asset” refers to everything tangible, including machines, buildings, cars, tools, and real estate.

 Why Asset Management Matters?